INOVA-Technology/Conquest/README.md

 (* = important/fix soon, - = a must have for release)

 * * add more items that are useful
+* * the 'quests' command should list the next step/task to do for each quest
+* * make rooms, and quests lists globals, not parts of a module (may affect saving)
+* - make food edible
 * - add more quests that do stuff
 * - make better names && descriptions for rooms
 * - make function that replaces stuff like east with e
 * - have at least 50 different rooms
 * - make the forest more maze like
 * - add zsd style combat
-*	add directions like nw
+* -	add directions like nw
 *   add signal trapping
 *   add option to save game somewhere else
 *   have an all around refactortion session thing idk, just refactor some stuff
 *   add rick astley easter egg
 *   add more tests
 *   make the current tests check the description for directions
 *   add some kind of plot